Genoa Social Forum

 The Genoa Social Forum is a coalition of movements, political parties and societies opposed to capitalist globalisation.
 It was created in 2000, a year before the scheduled 27th G8 summit in Genoa in 2001, and included several associations - and hundreds of smaller ones - largely but not solely from Italy.
 Although it made several requests to meet the institutional representatives, as a forerunner of a counter-forum, on June 24, 2001 they were met by police chief Gianni De Gennaro.
 Its national spokesperson was Vittorio Agnoletto, former MEP for the Communist Refoundation Party.

+History

+The GSF was established in Genoa in 2000 as a "Working Pact" in preparation for the G8 summit in the Ligurian capital, where the infamous events of the Genoa G8 would later take place.
+It adopted the definitive name of the Genoa Social Forum on the 27 February 2001 and was joined by 11187 organisations, including associations, parties, social centres, trade unions, and NGOs from Italy and abroad.

+Despite numerous requests for meetings with representatives of institutions in preparation for the organisation of a counter-forum, officials only agreed to meet on the 24 June 2001 with the Chief of Police Gianni de Gennaro.